Feb. 22, 2046. Thursday. 10 years old.

 “So you’re not afraid anymore?”

 “Afraid?”
-Kyle looking strange at the two.
+Kyle looked strange at the two.
 “What is mom talking about?
 Why are you such a scary cat?”

 Kiyro gave his brother a very annoyed look and glared at him.
 “I’m not afraid.”

-“Your grandma was also able to use her power to even combat against the evil spirits.”
+“Your grandma could also use her power to combat evil spirits.”

-“Mom, now you’re getting a little to fantastical.”
+“Mom, now you’re getting a little too fantastical.”

 His mother chuckled, looking at Kiyro.